7 Key Insights From Testing 22 WordPress Hosting Services

 Test 3: Global TTFB

-Takeaways: From the above 12-month data, it’s proven Ngnix and LiteSpeed are equally better.
+Takeaways: From the above 12-month data, it’s proven that Ngnix and LiteSpeed are equally better.

-The new companies prefer Litespeed because of its out-of-box speed-optimized setup, while the decade-old companies which started with Apache migrated to LiteSpeed in recent years.
+The new companies prefer Litespeed because of its out-of-box speed-optimized setup, while the decade-old companies that started with Apache migrated to LiteSpeed in recent years.

 However, I didn’t find any major company that migrated their tech stacks from Ngnix to LiteSpeed.

-The renowned Managed WordPress hosting companies like WP Engine, Kinsta, Cloudways, SiteGround, etc., and the new entrants like Rocket, Templ, etc, are still using Ngnix.
+The renowned managed WordPress hosting companies WP Engine, Kinsta, Cloudways, SiteGround, etc., and new entrants like Rocket, Templ, etc., are still using Ngnix.

 Cloudflare’s free DNS service is an excellent gift to the modern web.
 Their DNS is miles faster than many premium-priced DNS services in the market.